-Hong Kong protesters call for boycott of Communist Party
+Hong Kong police fire tear gas as thousands rally

 Frictions between democracy-minded Hong Kongers and the Communist Party-ruled central government in Beijing came to a head last June, when proposed extradition legislation sparked months of often violent mass demonstrations.

-The bill — which would have allowed Hong Kong residents to be sent to mainland China to stand trial — has since been withdrawn, but protests have continued for eight months around demands for voting rights and an independent inquiry into police conduct.
+The bill — which would have allowed Hong Kong residents to be sent to mainland China to stand trial — has since been withdrawn, but protests have continued for more than seven months, centered around demands for voting rights and an independent inquiry into police conduct.

-The Hong Kong police gave approval for Sunday’s rally, but not for a march that organizers also are planning.
+Hong Kong police gave approval for Sunday’s rally, but not for a march that organizers also are planning.

+Protesters ran for cover after riot police appeared around the park and raised yellow warning flags, telling the crowd that they should disperse because they were participating in an illegal assembly.